 A Debt Service Reserve Fund has been established under the Subordinate Indenture to provide additional security for Debt Service Reserve Fund Bonds.
 The Debt Service Reserve Fund secures Debt Service Reserve Fund Bonds on a parity basis.
-The 2015B Bonds are Debt Service Reserve Fund Bonds for the purpose of the Subordinate Indenture and, accordingly, are secured by moneys on deposit in the Debt Service Reserve Fund.
-On the date of the issuance of the 2015B Bonds an amount from an equity contribution of the Commission will be deposited to the Debt Service Reserve Fund.
-Such amount, together with the existing balance in the Debt Service Reserve Fund, will be sufficient to fulfill the Debt Service Reserve Fund Requirement of the Subordinate Indenture with respect to the 2015B Bonds and all other outstanding Debt Service Reserve Fund Bonds.
-Upon the issuance of the 2015B Bonds, there will be \$4,324,917,598.05 of outstanding Debt Service Reserve Fund Bonds under the Subordinate Indenture (including compounded amounts as of June 1, 2015 for capital appreciation bonds).
+The 2016 Subordinate Revenue Refunding Bonds are Debt Service Reserve Fund Bonds for the purpose of the Subordinate Indenture and, accordingly, are secured by moneys on deposit in the Debt Service Reserve Fund.
+After the release of excess funds in connection with the refunding of the Refunded Bonds for deposit under the Escrow Agreement, the balance in the Debt Service Reserve Fund will be sufficient to fulfill the Debt Service Reserve Fund Requirement of the Subordinate Indenture with respect to the 2016 Subordinate Revenue Refunding Bonds and all other outstanding Debt Service Reserve Fund Bonds.
+Upon the issuance of the 2016 Subordinate Revenue Refunding Bonds, there will be \$4,319,057,662.40 of outstanding Debt Service Reserve Fund Bonds under the Subordinate Indenture (including compounded amounts as of December 1, 2015 for capital appreciation bonds).

-The Subordinate Indenture requires that the balance in the Debt Service Reserve Fund be maintained at the "Debt Service Reserve Requirement," which is an amount equal to the lesser of (i) Maximum Annual Debt Service on account of all Debt Service Reserve Fund Bonds, (ii) ten percent (10%) of the aggregate Outstanding principal amount of all Debt Service Reserve Fund Bonds, or (iii) 125% of average Annual Debt Service for all Debt Service Reserve Fund Bonds for each Fiscal Year for the remaining life of such Bonds, provided in any case that such amount does not exceed what is permitted by the Code.
+The Subordinate Indenture requires that the balance in the Debt Service Reserve Fund be maintained at the "Debt Service Reserve Requirement," which is an amount equal to the lesser of (i) Maximum Annual Debt Service on account of all Debt Service Reserve Fund Bonds, (ii) ten percent (10%) of the aggregate Outstanding principal amount of all Debt Service Reserve Fund Bonds, or (iii) 125% of average Annual Debt Service for all Debt Service Reserve Fund Bonds, or Debt Service Reserve Fund Bonds for each Fiscal Year for the remaining life of such Bonds, provided in any case that such amount does not exceed what is permitted by the Code.
 Debt Service Reserve Fund Bonds include Long-Term Indebtedness specified by the Commission in the Subordinate Indenture or applicable supplemental indenture as being secured by the Debt Service Reserve Fund.